The Hatiora salicornioides is a unique, decorative houseplant native to South America.

 Fertilizer may be used throughout the year, except during the coldest part of the winter.

 Use liquid fertilizer added to the water to feed the plant when watering.

-For best results, feed the plant every two to three weeks during the early part of spring and then once per month during the summer.
+For best results, feed the plant every two to three weeks during the early part of spring and then once per month during the summer to replenish nutrients.

 Soil and Transplanting